hemashushu/ason-rs/README.md

 }
 ```

-Check out the test documents for more data representations.
+Check out the documents for more syntax.

 ## Comparing with _JSON_

-_ANON_ is similar in appearance to JSON, but with the following differences:
+_ASON_ is similar in appearance to JSON, but with the following differences:

 - Numbers have an explicit datatype.
-- _null_ values are not allowed.
+- _null_ value is not allowed.
 - Floating point number do not support `Inf`, `-Inf`, `-0` and `NaN`.
 - Single-quoted strings are not supported.
 - Comments are supported.